wizardamigos/organization/CONTENT/program.markdown

     [leveldb]( learningMaterials & screencasts ) &
     [regex]( learningMaterials & screencasts )

-We encourage you to pick your own projects.
-Come up with your own or join existing ones.
-We know, in the beginning this can be challenging, but no worries, we'll help you to explore :-)
+We also encourage all the participants to have some project you want to work on (but if you don't, no worries, we will help you find one or you will be able to join one of existing projects).

 Wizardry is serious business.
-After each session we will create a simple video summary for you to practice your magic spells at home and collaborate on projects with other wizards, because we believe in collaboration and a learning-by-doing approach.
+We will create a simple video summary after each session.
+You can practice your magic spells at home and to collaborate with other wizards.

 ---
 [](#german)